Digital Credentials and EUDI wallet

 Finally, the digital identity wallet must provide a reliable system capable of managing the information of minors and family members for whom there is a delegation.
 This means providing robust identity verification mechanisms that prevent unauthorised access and ensuring that access is granted only to authorised individuals.

-Addressing these challenges will be essential for the successful implementation and adoption of the digital identity wallet.
+Addressing these challenges will be essential for the successful implementation and adoption of digital identity wallets.
 By providing a user-friendly and secure system that meets citizens' needs and expectations, the digital identity wallet has the potential to revolutionise the way we interact with government services, financial institutions, and other organisations that require identity verification.

 Common toolbox